 An editor reading your email pitch on a Friday and replying “Sure, this is assigned,” is less likely to happen on a Friday.
 (Follow this advice to get higher-paying freelance clients.)

-Whether you’re sending an intro email to a new client, or, you’re sending your best article pitch to an editor, I think that midweek is best.
-Sure, your editor’s schedule is packed with meetings but by Tuesday afternoon, they probably trudged through their Monday to-dos and are better prepared to make long-term decisions about story assignments (at least, I was when working on staff at WeightWatchers.com, Prevention magazine and Muscle & Fitness magazine).
+Whether you’re sending an intro email to a new client, or, you’re sending your best article pitch to an editor, I think that emailing a freelance pitch to an editor midweek is best.
+Sure, your editor’s schedule is packed with meetings but by Tuesday afternoon, they probably trudged through their Monday to-dos and are better prepared to make long-term decisions about story assignments (at least, I was when working on staff at WeightWatchers.com, Prevention magazine, and Muscle & Fitness magazine).

-I covered this topic on when to follow up with an editor when you don’t hear back on your pitch in this blog post, but I heard this topic discussed at a panel during an ASJA conference in May.
+I covered this topic on when to follow up with an editor when you don’t hear back on your pitch in this blog post, but I heard this topic discussed at a panel during an ASJA conference one year.
 The editorial page editor for The New York Times Opinion department, James Bennet, said that he preferred a writer email him again if the pitch was timely with a comment like, “I just wanted to let you know that I’m going to send this elsewhere since it’s timely.”
 Then, give the editor a day or so to be able to review your pitch or story idea, he suggested.